 The direct descendent regiment of the 1st Madras Light Cavalry continues to serve in the Indian Army of 2024, and has the distinction of being the oldest - and most senior - of all the armoured regiment's of the Indian Army

-With some 'Bazaar Wallah' test marks to rim that does not affect the impressed naming
+With 'Bazaar Wallah' test marks to rim that does not affect the impressed naming

 Condition: About VF